Robison was the representative for New York’s 27th congressional district and was a Republican. He served from 1973 to 1974.

 He was previously the representative for New York’s 33rd congressional district as a Republican from 1963 to 1972; and the representative for New York’s 37th congressional district as a Republican from 1957 to 1962.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Robison is shown as a purple triangle. (analysis methodology)
+Robison is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Robison sponsored bills primarily in these issue areas: